NavneetGill81/NavneetGill81/README.md

 - 👋 Hi, I’m NavneetGill
 - 👀 I’m interested in Networking and Coding
-- 🌱 I’m currently learning and working  as Network Security Specialist and Programming in c, c++, HTML, CSS, Dart, Flutter, Java, Php and MYSQL
+- 🌱 I’m currently learning and working  as Network Security Specialist and Programming in C, C++, HTML, CSS, Dart, Flutter, Java, Php and MYSQL
 - 💞️ I’m looking to collaborate on Feature Development, Bug Fixes, Documentation, Localization
 - 📫 You can reach me at navnetgill82@gmail.com
 - 😄 Pronouns: He